Clone Wars Adventures: Gameplay

 Players could purchase droid companions like R2-D2 or TO-DO to follow them around in game.
 There were also special attachments that allow pets to do new things, like a boombox to make other players dance, or mounted guns to fire lasers when clicked on.
 Players could also unlock more droids like C-3PO by entering special game codes on the Clone Wars Adventures website home page.
 Other companions included adopted creatures such as Jawas.
 There were several Creature Pets available such as the Convor, a bird-like creature, with helmet attachments available for purchase.
 Other creatures included an Anooba, Kowakian monkey-lizard, a brown rancor, and a red rancor, which could only be obtained by receiving the pet in a special crate and purchasing an SC Code to open it.
 In addition to the entertainment of owning a companion, players were also given special abilities associated with their current pet.
 These power-ups provided boosts like speed and extra-damage while both on and off the battlefield.

-Battle Classes were introduced to players on the update of September 28, 2012.
+Battle Classes were introduced to players in the September 28, 2012, update.
 The system allows a more achievable set of goals and rewards upon defeating enemies in combat zones.
 Players were given four primary battle classes, Jedi, Trooper, Sith, and Mercenary to rank up in and obtain exclusive rewards.
 The Trooper class was both set as a default for all players and free, while sinister classes, Sith and Mercenary, required a Station Cash purchase of 750 SC to experience.
 Unlike the other battle classes, Jedi was only accessible through a paid membership without any additional purchase.
 Additionally, paying members were given a 50% discount on the Sith and Mercenary classes alike.
 All battle classes required experience points to allow players to rank up in.
 Experience points were dropped by defeated enemies in combat zones and mini-games.
 Ranks gradually became more difficult as the player progressed through that particular class.
 Along with ranking up, players were given a whole new set of titles corresponding to rank as well as several pieces of wearable gear.
 Specialty Classes, alongside battle classes, differed in several ways, including the fact that they did not require combat zones to progress in.
 Specialty classes were passive player classes used within certain mini-games and were ranked up via certain activities.
 For example, the Scoundrel class incorporated Card Assault, a card based mini-game, with this specialty class.
 Upon the completion of campaign missions, the player rose through the ranks and was rewarded a special deck of cards.